 Theoretically, BlephEx is suitable and effective for patients of all ages, including kids and seniors.
 However, candidacy for this procedure is to be determined by your optometrist.
 A personalized, professional assessment of each individual's eye condition is the only way to decide whether BlephEx is a good fit.

 Dry eye symptoms, such as itchiness, irritation and redness, should never be neglected.
-Book an eye exam with our optometrist in Lewis Center, Westerville, Johnstown, or to get to the root of your problem.
+Book an eye exam with our optometrist in Lewis Center, Westerville, Johnstown, or The Solution Center to get to the root of your problem.
 If blepharitis is to blame, ask about BlephEx treatment to bring lasting relief.

 At Professional VisionCare, we put your family's needs first.
 Talk to us about how we can help you maintain healthy vision.
 Call us today: 614-898-9989 or book an appointment online to see one of our Lewis Center eye doctors.